aforward9600/pokemonpalette/README.md

   - fixed-damage moves (seismic toss, dragon rage, etc) can no longer critically hit
   - fixed-damage moves now obey type immunities
   - Transform will no longer copy the opponent's Transform move.
 It's swapped-out for Struggle
-  - Struggle is now dragon type so that it can always damage something
+  - Struggle is now TYPELESS so that it can always neutrally damage something
   - Metronome & mirror move will not increment PP if the user is transformed
      - This prevents adding PP to hidden dummy moves that prevent a pkmn from going into Struggle
      - This also prevents Disable from freezing the game by targeting a dummy move